swedenconnect/technical-framework/ELN-0614 - Principal Selection in SAML Authn Requests.md

 `NameFormat` \[Default `urn:oasis:names:tc:SAML:2.0:attrname-format:uri`\]

-> Attribute specifying the format of the `Name` attribute.
+> Attribute specifying the format of the `Name` attribute value.
 This attribute is analogous to the `NameFormat` attribute of a SAML `<saml2:Attribute>` element.

 `##any` \[Optional\]